The toolbar at the top of the “Code System” window offers quick access to the most commonly-used functions in this window. These functions are:

-Activate All Codes – activates all codes in the entire “Code System”.
+Activate All– activates all codes in the entire “Code System”.

-Deactivate All Codes – deactivates all codes in the entire “Code System” (except focus group participant codes).
+Deactivate All– deactivates all codes in the entire “Code System” (except focus group participant codes).

-Activate by Code Variables – allows activation based on code variable values.
+More … > Activate Codes by Variables – allows activation based on code variable values.

-Activate by Color – allows activation based on code colors.
+More … > Activate Codes by Color – allows activation based on code colors.